osu-uwrt/maelstrom_firmware/README.md

 And you should now have a programmed STM32 chip.
 The **st-flash** can take many formats so you need to specify `--formate ihex` and the `write` command writes the actual hexfile to the chip.

-## Arduino Spinup

--You need to get the ros libs (messages) from team Github

--You need to get the sensor libs from Blue Robotics Docs
-## ZEM5305
+## Acoustics
 To compile, open in quartus, compile, and make .rbf programming file.

-This configuration interacts with the ADCs on the acoustics board, loads in .5 ms of data from each hydrophone, and sends to computer.
+This configuration interacts with the ADCs on the acoustics board and will record and report data at request from a PC.